Generative-Labs/Documentation/docs/Web3MQ-UI-Components/Web3MQ-React/Intro.md

 ## Get the Key pair for generating the web3mq client
 > First you need to register and login to get.
 [Details](/docs/Web3MQ-SDK/JS-SDK/quickStart/#register-user).
 But the @web3mq/react-components component library provides a `LoginModal` component to make it easier for you to get the dependencies for creating a Web3MQ Client.

+The required props of `LoginModal`, `handleLoginEvent`, is the callback used for login or registration, in which you can get the data after login and registration.
+And you can also refer to the following examples.
+[Details](/docs/Web3MQ-UI-Components/Web3MQ-React/chatComponent/LoginModal#use-handleloginevent-prop)

 ```tsx
 import React, { useState } from 'react';
 import { Client, KeyPairsType } from '@web3mq/client';